kalisio/kaabah/docs/guides/getting-started.md

 # Getting started

 ::: warning
-**Kaabah** relies on various technologies such as [Terraform](https://www.terraform.io/), [Docker Swarm](https://docs.docker.com/engine/swarm/), [Traefik](https://portainer.io)... and we assume that you are enough familiar with them.
+**Kaabah** relies on various technologies such as [Terraform](https://www.terraform.io/), [Docker Swarm](https://docs.docker.com/engine/swarm/), [Traefik](https://traefik.io)... and we assume that you are enough familiar with them.
 If not, please take a while to discover them.
 :::

 ## Prerequisites

 ### Providers authentication

-To enable **Terraform** to exploit the providers APIs, you must have created an account and be aware of your credentials to access the APIs.
+To enable **Terraform** to exploit the providers APIs, you must have created an account on the various providers and be aware of your credentials to access the APIs.

 ### Instances authentication